prescottprue/firebase-ci/README.md

     - npm i

   script:
-    - firebase-ci createConfig # create src/config.js file based on .firebaserc
+    - firebase-ci run # run all actions based on config in .firebaserc

   after_success:
     - firebase-ci deploy # deploys only on branches that have a matching project name in .firebaserc